Skateboarding For Beginners: How To Get Rolling On A Skateboard

 9.1 Practicing Regularly

-Consistency is key to improvement in skateboarding. aside regular practice sessions, even if it's just for a short period.
+Consistency is key to improvement in skateboarding.
+Set aside regular practice sessions, even if it's just for a short period.
 By consistently honing your skills, you'll gradually build muscle memory, balance, and overall skateboarding ability.

 9.2 Starting with Small Obstacles